GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Now, since all the addresses are not of the same size, it is impossible to batch size them since all elements of a tensor must have the same lengths.
 But there a trick, padding!

 The idea is simple.
 We will add *empty* tokens at the ends of a sequence up to the longest one in a batch.
 At the moment of evaluating the loss, that tokens will be skip using a ignore value (`0`).
-That way, we can pad and pack the sequence to minimize the training time (read `here <https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch>`_ a good explanation of why we pad and pack sequence).
+That way, we can pad and pack the sequence to minimize the training time (read `this <https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch>`_ good explanation of why we pad and pack sequence).

 Also, due to how the F1 Score to compute is done, we will need a mask to ignore the paddings elements when calculating the metric.
-The mask value will be set to (`-100`) and will be used only at running time (see `here <https://poutyne.org/metrics.html#poutyne.framework.metrics.FBeta.forward>`_ for more details).
+The mask value will be set to (`-100`) and will be used only at running time (see the `documentation <https://poutyne.org/metrics.html#poutyne.framework.metrics.FBeta.forward>`_ for more details).

 For setting those elements, we will use the `collate_fn` of the PyTorch DataLoader, and on running time, that process will be done.
 We will create a function that will set the padding value (`0`) and the mask value (`-100`).